- Born: 8 Jun 1830, Bridgend, Glamorgan, Wales

 Father passed away in 1901 aged 71, a good husband and Father, and as with Mother so with Father I cherish his memory also.
 Father and Mother lived happy Christian lives, they delighted in attendance at Church Services and meetings, and those who knew our house knew the atmosphere that we, their children were brought up in. ###

 # Information from Lindsay as told to him by his father FBW.

 ### From a Brief Record of Family History And Some Facts Regarding Myself by William David Morgan

-William married Margaret Louisa Evans, daughter of John Evans and Ann Lewis, on 22 Jul 1848 in Merthyr Tydfil, Wales.
-(Margaret Louisa Evans was born on 16 Apr 1831 in Llantrisant, Glamorgan, Wales, died on 15 Oct 1889 in Melbourne, Vic and was buried on 17 Oct 1889 in Williamstown Cemetery, Vic.)
+William married Margaret Louisa EVANS, daughter of John EVANS and Ann LEWIS, on 22 Jul 1848 in Merthyr Tydfil, Wales.
+(Margaret Louisa EVANS was born on 16 Apr 1831 in Llantrisant, Glamorgan, Wales, died on 15 Oct 1889 in Melbourne, Victoria and was buried on 17 Oct 1889 in Williamstown Cemetery, Vic.).
 The cause of her death was Carcinoma Asthenia.